Relationship Layout #2

 2: Your Qualities

-- Reflective Question: What am I climbing toward—and is it worth it?
+- Reflective Question: What hidden knowledge am I being invited to embrace?

 1: Their Qualities